Qasim-Soomro/OpenHack-25/THEMES.md

+# OpenHack'Projects don't need to use AI, but if you want to explore AI, you can add intelligent features to these categories.5 Themes and Project Categories

-# OpenHack’25 Themes & Suggestions
+At OpenHack'25, you are encouraged to build projects in the following categories:penHack’25 Themes & Suggestions

 At OpenHack’25, you are only allowed to build projects in the following categories: